|← Previous Photo||Next Photo →|

 Date of photo: 1956

 This view looks northwest at the corner of Carson and Fifth Streets.
 A classic car parallel parked on Carson Street dominates the center of the picture.
 Much of the bottom of the photo is taken up by an ugly cracked lumpy parking lot.
-On the far right of the photo there is a nice new strip of asphalt in front of the Dairy Queen that is just out of frame to the right.
+On the far right of the photo you can see the shadow of the Dairy Queen that is just out of frame to the right.
 A few tree stumps line the curb where the car is parked.